danaeeblacc/harry/README.md

 # harry
 run bin/start

-Project name: HARRY POTTER WITCHCRAFT AND WIZADRY SPELL BOOK
+Project name: THE HOGWARTS WITCHCRAFT AND WIZARDRY SPELL BOOK

-Description: The HARRY POTTER WITCHCRAFT AND WIZADRY SPELL BOOK accesses spells, their type and their effect to the user that desires them .
+Description: The HOGWARTS WITCHCRAFT AND WIZARDRY SPELL BOOK accesses spells, their type and their effect to the user that desires them .

 Installation: Installation is the next section in an effective README.
 Tell other users how to install your project locally.
 Optionally, include a gif to make the process even more clear for other people.